unosquare/tubular/README.md

 If you are looking for Angular2 components, check [Tubular2](https://github.com/unosquare/tubular2) beta project.

-Please visit the <a href="http://unosquare.github.io/tubular" target="_blank">Tubular GitHub Page</a> to learn how quickly you can start coding.
-Don't forget to check out the Tubular Generator which quickly turns models into an awesome UIs!
+Please visit the [Tubular GitHub Page](http://unosquare.github.io/tubular) to learn how quickly you can start coding.

 ## Dependencies